 The character b is used above to indicate blanks.

-6.42 Payer contact facsimile number – the facsimile number for the nominated contact person should be provided where possible.
+6.42 Payer contact facsimile number – the facsimile number for the nominated contact person should be provided where available.
 This field must be the area code followed by the fax number.

 For example,